Animal Crackers (2017 film): Plot

-Buffalo Bob's Rootin' Tootin' Animal Circus reopens, but is a disaster upon the discovery of no animals.
-Owen reluctantly decides to eat the animal crackers and performs stunts as an animal.
+After Buffalo Bob's circus reopens, Owen reluctantly decides to eat the animal crackers and performs stunts as an animal.
 By the end of the day, Owen grows to like it and decides to quit his job.
-As he finishes packing up, though, Brock unwittingly eats one of the animal crackers and turns it into a mandrill.
-To catch up with him, Owen turns into a lion, but Brock gets captured by Mario Zucchini, who also steals animal cracker pieces.
-Upon returning home, Owen soon discovers he has lost his human cracker and will remain an animal forever.
-He attempts to adapt to life as a different animal but has little success.
-Binkley discovers the animal crackers and aggressively persuades Mr. Woodley to attend the circus.
+As he finishes packing up, Brock unwittingly eats one of the animal crackers and turns it into a mandrill.
+To catch up with him, Owen turns into a lion, but Brock is captured by Mario Zucchini, who also steals animal cracker pieces.
+Upon returning home, Owen soon discovers he has lost his human cracker and has no way to return to his human form.
+Binkley discovers the animal crackers and persuades Mr. Woodley to attend the circus.

-At one performance, Horatio appears and offers Owen's mountain gorilla form his human cracker (which Mario had also unknowingly stolen) in exchange for the circus.
+At one performance, Horatio appears and offers Owen his human cracker in exchange for the circus.
 Owen refuses, thinking that remaining an animal will at least keep his family together.
-Horatio initiates Plan B, where Owen is forced into the deal by Horatio's hybridized henchmen, who help Horatio force-feed him the human cookie.
-The circus performers then come across the scene, and a fight breaks out, with some of them assuming animal forms to fight.
+Horatio initiates Plan B, where Owen is forced into the deal by Horatio's henchmen.
+The circus performers then come across the scene, and a fight breaks out.

 As his henchmen are defeated, Horatio eats some animal crackers and turns into a six-limbed Chimera.
-He is then confronted by Old Blue and Zena, who reveal themselves as Bob and Talia, alive but forever trapped in animal form due to the destruction of their human crackers in the fire.
+He is then confronted by Old Blue and Zena, who reveal themselves as Bob and Talia, alive but trapped in animal form due to the destruction of their human crackers in the fire.
 They ask Horatio to redeem himself, but he refuses despite being horrified by what happened.
 Horatio flies up while grasping them.
 Owen uses Bullet Man in his black rhinoceros form to shoot down Horatio as he, Horatio, and Bob land in the net while Mackenzie turns into a Golden snub-nosed monkey to save Talia.
-Afterwards, Owen's lion form, Zoe's elephant form, Mackenzie's monkey form, and the circus performers work together to subdue Horatio.
-As Horatio vows to have his revenge, Owen turns him into a hamster as Bullet Man quotes "In Memoriam A.H.H." from Alfred Lord Tennyson.
+Owen, Zoe, Mackenzie, and the circus performers work together to subdue Horatio.
+Having witnessed the performance, Mr. Woodley reevaluates his views on Owen and the circus.

-As the circus performers, Owen, Zoe, and Mackenzie, regain their human forms, Chesterfield gleefully tells the caged henchmen that their human crackers are broken as a side effect of eating the broken pieces, and it will take him a while to figure out whose parts go to whom.
-Mario subsequently tells Chesterfield to take his time with the others in agreement.
-Horatio demands to be released from his hamster cage to no avail as he starts running on a hamster wheel.
-Having witnessed the performance and Brock still being in mandrill form, Mr. Woodley reevaluates his views on Owen and the circus.
-With Binkley, he creates a new circus souvenir using her failed experiments.